 This parasite has troubled humans for a long time.
 There are records of guinea worm disease dating back thousands of years.3

-It was endemic in Asia, the Middle East, and many countries in Africa in the early twentieth century.4
+It was endemic in Asia, the Middle East, and much of Africa in the early twentieth century.4

 Unfortunately, people do not develop immunity to the disease if they have been infected, which means it was common for people to be reinfected several times.
 For example, in the 1960s, in some villages in South India, more than 70% of adults infected once had been reinfected later on, and 10% had been infected at least 10 times.5